 ON THIS PAGE

-- Data Enrichment - Data can be enriched from static sources. e.g. IPs can be converted to cities or zip codes, coordinates can be converted to geo-hashes etc. You may also enrich your data from your business specific static data-sets.
+- Data Enrichment: Data can be enriched from static sources.
+For example, IP addresses can be converted to cities or zip codes, coordinates can be converted to geo-hashes etc. You may also enrich your data from your business specific static data-sets.

-Once you write your Transformations code or make changes to the existing code you can test it against real sample events received by Hevo from your sources.
-You can also test your code against events from a specific pipeline or a specific event type.
-You can even modify the sample events to test your code for any edge case scenarios.
+Once you write/modify your transformations, you can test these against real sample Events received by Hevo from your Source.
+You can also test them against Events from a specific Pipeline or a specific Event Type.
+You can even modify the sample Events to test the transformation for any edge case scenario.

 - Articles in this section